MarchingBug/SQL-RAG/FrontEnd/ReadMe.md

 # SQL RAG Front End Application

    - Download the application
-   - In the Summarize-parquet.razor, update the SAS keys for the documents listed in the page
+   - In the Summarize-parquet.razor file, update the SAS keys for the documents listed in the page

 ## Enviromental Variables: